You can start a venture fund if you’re not rich; here’s how – TechCrunch

 4.)
 Make a deal with wealthier friends if you can.
 When Kim launched his fund of funds to invest in venture managers after working for years as a VC himself, he raised $1 million in working capital from six friends to get it off the ground.
 The money gave Kim, who had a mortgage at the time and young children, enough runway for two years.
 Obviously, your friends have to be willing to gamble on you, but sweeteners certainly help, too.
 In Kim’s case, he gave his friends a percentage of Cendana’s economics in perpetuity.

 5.)
 Get a bank loan.
-Rupp said she would be uncomfortable if a GP’s commit was being funded through a bank loan for several reasons, including that there’s no guarantee a fund manager will make money on his or her fund, a loan adds risk on top of risk, and because should a manager need liquidity related to that loan, he or she might sell a strongly performing position too early.
+Rupp said she would be uncomfortable if a GP funded his or her commit through a bank loan for several reasons.
+There’s no guarantee a fund manager will make money from a fund, a loan adds risk on top of risk, and should a manager need liquidity related to that loan, he or she might sell a strongly performing position too early.

 That said, loans aren’t uncommon, says Raynard.
-He says banks with venture capital relationships like Silicon Valley bank and First Republic are typically happy to lend a fund manager a line of credit to help him or her to make capital calls, though he says it does depend on who else is involved with the fund.
+He says banks with venture capital relationships like Silicon Valley Bank and First Republic are typically happy to lend a fund manager a line of credit to help him or her make capital calls, though he says it does depend on who else is involved with the fund.
 “As long as it’s a diverse group of LPs,” the banks are comfortable moving forward in exchange for winning over a new fund’s business, he suggests.

 6.)
 Consider the merits of so-called front loading.
-This is a technique with which “more creating LPs can sometimes get comfortable,” says Kim.
+This is a technique with which “more creative LPs can sometimes get comfortable,” says Kim.
 It’s also how investor Chris Sacca, now a billionaire, got started when he first turned to fund management.
 How does it work?
-Say a fund manager is getting paid a 2.5% management fee over the life of a 10-year fund.
-Over that decade, that amounts to 25% of the fund.
-Typically, management fees decline over time, to 2% and even slightly lower because you are typically no longer actively managing it but rather managing out the bets you’ve made in the first few years.

-Some beginning managers blend that management fee — say it’s 20% over the fund’s duration — and pay themselves a higher percentage — say 5% for each of its first three years — until by the end of the fund’s life, the manager is receiving no management fee for it at all.
+Some beginning managers blend their annual management fee of 2.5% of assets under management and pay themselves a higher percentage — say 5% for each of its first three years — until by the end of the fund’s life, the manager is receiving no management fee at all.

-Without carry, that could mean no income if you aren’t yet seeing profits from your investments.
-But presumably — especially given pacing in recent years — you, the general partner, have raised another fund by the time that happens so have resources coming in from that second fund.
+That could mean no income if you aren’t yet seeing profits from your investments.
+But presumably — especially given pacing in recent years — you, the general partner, have raised another fund by the time that happens so have resources coming in from a second fund.

 These are just a few of the ways to get started.
 There are other paths to take, too, notes Lo Toney of Plexo Capital — which, like Cendana Capital — has stakes in many venture funds.
-Just one of these is to structure to use a self-directed IRA to finance that GP “commit.”
-Another is to sell a portion of the management company or to sell a greater percentage of future profits and to use those proceeds, though VCs Charles Hudson of Precursor Ventures and Eva Ho of Fika Ventures avoided that path and suggested that first-time managers do the same if they can.
+One of these is to use a self-directed IRA to finance that GP commit.
+Another is to sell a portion of the management company or sell a greater percentage of your carry and use those proceeds to pay your commit.
+(VCs Charles Hudson of Precursor Ventures and Eva Ho of Fika Ventures avoided that path and suggested that first-time managers do the same if they can.)

-Either way, suggests Toney, a former partner with the Alphabet’s venture arm, GV, it’s important to know one’s options but keep in mind, too, that what you start with may ultimately prove irrelevant.
+Either way, suggests Toney, a former partner with Alphabet’s venture arm, GV, it’s important to keep in mind that there’s no one right way to raise a fund and that it’s no disadvantage in using these strategies to raise a fund.
 Said Toney via email this week: “I have not seen any data on the front end of a VC’s career that wealth indicates future success.”